-The Opposer's evidence consists of copies of pertinent pages of the IPO E-Gazette released on 26 May 2014; a copy of the Certificate of Registration No. 4-2003-002863 for the trademark VIDASTAT issued on 01 July 2005; copies of Declaration of Actual Use and Affidavit of Use for the trademark VIDASTAT; a copy of the Certificate of Product Registration No. DR-XY37054 for the brand name Vidastat; a sample product label bearing the trademark Vidastat; and a copy of the certification and sales performance for the brand VIDASTAT issued by the Intercontinental Marketing Services ("IMS").4
+The Opposer's evidence consists of a copy of the IPO E-Gazette officially released on 20 October 2014; copy of the Certificate of Registration No. 4-2006-007455 for the trademark "KLINDEX"; copies of the Declarations of Actual Use for the trademark 'KLINDEX'; copy of the Certificate of Product Registration No. DRP-2678 for the brand name 'KLINDEX'; a sample product label bearing the trademark "KLINDEX"; and copy of the Certification and sales performance issued by the IMS listing the brand 'KLINDEX' as one of the leading brands in the Philippines.4

-This Bureau issued a Notice to Answer and served a copy thereof upon Respondent-Applicant on 14 July 2014.
+This Bureau issued a Notice to Answer and served a copy thereof upon Respondent-Applicant on 16 December 2014.
 Said Respondent-Applicant, however, did not file an Answer.

-Should the Respondent-Applicant be allowed to register the trademark VASTAT?
+Should the Respondent-Applicant be allowed to register the trademark KLINDAC?

-Sec.
-123.1 (d) of Republic Act No. 8293, also known as the Intellectual Property Code of the Philippines ("IP Code") provides:
+The Opposer anchors its opposition on the following provisions of Republic Act No. 8293, also known as the Intellectual Property Code of the Philippines ("IP Code"):

 Sec.
 123. Registrability. - 123.1.
-A mark cannot be registered if it:
+A mark cannot be registered if it: x x x

-- (d) Is identical with a registered mark belonging to a different proprietor or a mark with an earlier filing or priority date, in respect of : - (i) The same goods or services, or - (ii) Closely related goods or services, or - (iii) If it nearly resembles such a mark as to be likely to deceive or cause confusion;"
+- (d) Is identical with a registered mark belonging to a different proprietor or a mark with an earlier filing or priority date, in respect of: - (i) The same goods or services, or - (ii) Closely related goods or services, or - (iii) If it nearly resembles such a mark as to be likely to deceive or cause confusion;"